 The largest city in Thailand is Bangkok.
 It has a population of about twelve million and is kind of like its own little world.
 To give you an idea on how big the city is, one out of every six Thai people live there.
 Bangkok's full name would take a whole paragraph to spell out but in English translates to City of Angels.
 It is the international gateway to much of Southeast Asia.
 For tourists it is their first stop from the airport.
 Bangkok is Thailand's capitol and most famous city.
 It contains some of most beautiful temples and shrines.
 There is a lot of history to be discovered here and most people can not walk away without being impressed with places such as the Grand Palace and the Temple of the Emerald Buddha.
 In reality, Bangkok bears little resemblance to the rest of the country.
 Most of Thailand is a rural patchwork of rice fields, villages, and forests.

 After making an area/range page for Northern Thailand I received some emails asking if I could also make a page for Northeastern Thailand.
 I decided to make a page that would provide an overview for this area.
 Much of this information is from my own personal experience from hiking and exploring this region.
-This area is least visited by tourists and that is probably why I like it.
-There are numerous mountain ranges in Thailand but little is written about them.
-I did notice that some of the tourist areas were also signed in English so this shows that more farangs are visiting Isan.
+This area is probably the least visited by tourists and that is probably why I like it.
+There are numerous mountain ranges in Thailand but little has been written about them.
+A map is helpful to locate most of the ranges.
+I did notice that a few of the tourist areas were also signed in English so this shows that more farangs are visiting Isan.

 Thailand is generally divided into four regions.
 Here are the other three regions.